Low-Income Loans: Personal Loans for a Tight Budget

 Risks of predatory loans

-It may be tempting to get a quick payday or title loan if you have an immediate funding need, but you should note that these types of loans come with extremely high APRs.
-For instance, a two-week payday loan can carry an APR of nearly 400%, according to the Consumer Financial Protection Bureau.
+It may be tempting to get a quick payday or title loan if you have an immediate funding need, but these types of loans come with extremely high APRs.
+A two-week payday loan can carry an APR of nearly 400%, according to the Consumer Financial Protection Bureau.
 Many people who rely on payday loans get stuck in a cycle of borrowing because the borrowing costs are so high.

 Hao, of Happy Mango Credit, cautions against these types of loans.
 “Do not be lured by online payday loans that promise fast cash and could drag you into a perpetual debt cycle,” she advised.